-In this course, I’ll show you the basic skills and technique you need to play table tennis.
+In this popular course, I’ll show you how to play table tennis.
 You will learn how to hold the bat, how to stand and how to move.

-You will learn the correct technique for the core table tennis strokes - a forehand drive, a backhand drive, a forehand push and a backhand push.
-You will also get access to 21 training drills to help you improve your skills.
+You will learn the correct technique for the basic table tennis strokes - a forehand drive, a backhand drive, a forehand push and a backhand push.
+Plus, I'll show you 21 training drills to help you improve your skills.

 Each video lesson includes links to external resources, where you can read more about each topic.

-To become a great table tennis player, you need to master the core skills.
+To become a great table tennis player, you need to master the basic skills first.
 This course will help you do that.

 In this video, I show you how to hold a table tennis bat.
 I focus on the shakehands grip which is the most common grip used in table tennis.